root-project/root/documentation/JSROOT/JSROOT.md

   - [horiz32_12](https://root.cern//js/latest/api.htm#url_syntax_horizontal_layout) - 2 horizontal frames with 3 and 2 subframes, and 1/3 and 2/3 as relative size

 When specifying `files`, `items` or `opts` parameters, array of strings could be provided  like `files=['file1.root','file2.root']`.
 One could skip quotes when specifying elements names `items=[file1.root/hpx,file2.root/hpy]` or `opts=['',colz]`.

+As item name, URL to existing image can be provided like `item=img:http://server/image.png`.
+Such image will be just inserted in the existing layout.
+One could specify option `"scale"` to automatically scale image to available space.

 Many examples of URL string usage can be found on [JSROOT examples](https://root.cern/js/latest/api.htm) page.